vp-98/DL-Multilabel-Classification-PDD/README.md

 The data that was used is provided as supplementary data.
 This dataset can be located [here](https://www.sciencedirect.com/science/article/pii/S2352340917303487) under Appendix A of the paper "*Quantitative exploration of factors influencing psychotic disorder ailments in Nigeria.*"[[2](https://www.sciencedirect.com/science/article/pii/S2352340917303487)].

 ## Data Processing
-In the original dataset, replace P with 1 and N with 0 for all the dependent variables, and combine all the dependent variables to create a combined target converting a multi-label classification to conventional multi-classification problem where there is only one target but there are more than two classes.
-Once complete, create two identical files for the data.
-The first copy of the data will remain as is, but for the second copy, remove rows with target value combinations of 11100, 01111, 10011, 00110, 00010, 10100, 10111.
-The first copy will have 500 records, and the second copy of the data will have 484 records of patients.
+The original data has some invalid characters present for the UTF-8 decoder.
+To avoid running into problems later, manually remove the invalid characters and additional spaces present in rows `[2,3,4,5,10,14,17]`.
+The remaining data processing steps are all handled in the [jupyter notebook](multilabel_classification_PDD.ipynb).

-## Steps
+## Implementation Steps Taken
 1. Converted multi-label classification problem into conventional multi-classification problem
 2. Perfomed One-hot-vector encoding of the categorical variables
 3. Implemented SMOTE for generating synthetic samples for dataset without class imbalance
-4. Machine Learning techniqus MLP, RF, SVM and DT for both balanced and imbalanced datasets: Model training, prediction and comparison
+4. Created, trained, and evaluated ML models (MLP, RF, SVM, DT) for both balanced and imbalanced datasets
-5. Implemented DNN-MLP model using Keras function API for both balanced and imbalanced datasets: Model training, prediction and comparison
+6. Created, trained, and evaluated DNN-MLP model using Keras function API for both balanced and imbalanced datasets
-6. Performed ablation study for hidden layers of DNN-MLP model evaluating the impact of each hidden layer on the accuracy of the model
+7. Performed ablation study for hidden layers of DNN-MLP model evaluating the impact of each hidden layer on the accuracy of the model
-7. Created our own DNN-MLP model using PyTorch Neural Network Modules for training of both balanced and imbalanced datasets: Model prediction and comparison
+8. Created our own DNN-MLP model using PyTorch Neural Network Modules for training of both balanced and imbalanced datasets: Model prediction and comparison

+## Steps to Replicate
+1. Requires `python >= 3.7`
+2. Clone the repo or download the files
+3. Install the requirements if needed. `pip install -r requirements.txt`
+4. Obtain the data and remove the special characters manually.
+5. Add the data file named as `PDD_data.csv` into the same directory.
+6. Run the jupyter notebook.

 ## Table of Results
 A pdf file is included which holds all the results obtained from our replication study and can be viewed [here](table_results.pdf).